 Telequest processes the data on our behalf.
 We have concluded a data processing agreement with Telequest.
 This agreement serves to ensure that Telequest processes the data in compliance with the EU General Data Protection Regulation and to guarantee the rights of data subjects.More information is available in Telequest’s Data Protection Policy: https://www.telequest.com/datenschutz/

 This website uses the remarketing feature operated by Twitter Inc., 1355 Market St, San Francisco, California 94103, USA (“Twitter”) on the basis of your consent (Article 6 Paragraph 1(a) GDPR).
-Tags are used to compile pseudonymised user profiles when you visit our website.
+Tags are used to compile pseudonymized user profiles when you visit our website.
 These profiles are used to display relevant ads on Twitter.
 Twitter receives information from your browser that our website has been accessed from your device.
 If you are registered with a service hosted by Twitter, Twitter can attribute your visit to your account.
 The information generated by the tags about your use of this website is transferred to a server in the US and stored there.
-Twitter has undergone Privacy Shield certification and therefore guarantees an adequate level of data protection, including in the US.
-Details are available here: https://www.privacyshield.gov/welcome.
+More information about Twitter remarketing is available here: https://business.twitter.com/de/targeting/tailored-audiences.html.

 8. Participation in competitions